zetavg/chromium-website/site/blink/guidelines/api-owners/procedures/index.md

 description of the objection raised, must be published publicly on blink-dev@chromium.org.

-### What “LGTMs” means
+## What “LGTMs” means

 An LGTM is recorded via email to [blink-dev@chromium.org](https://groups.google.com/a/chromium.org/g/blink-dev).

-    1 LGTM means:

-An API owner LGTMed the proposal and no API owner formally objected.
+**1 LGTM means:** An API owner LGTMed the proposal and no API owner formally objected.

-    3 LGTMs means:

-        3 API owners LGTMed the proposal and no API owner formally objected.
+**3 LGTMs mean:** 3 API owners LGTMed the proposal and no API owner formally objected.